benitomartin/nlp-news-classification/README.md

 ## 📐 Set Up

-In the first stage, a set of helper functions was created in order to easily visualize the data analysis and modelling results
+In the first stage, a set of helper functions was created in order to easily visualize the data analysis and modelling results:

 - **Plot WordCLoud**: Generate a word cloud for a specific label value and display it in a subplot
 - **Plot Confusion Matrix**: Plot a confusion matrix to visualize classification results